 It is the responsibility of an exchange to supervise the technical condition of the PCMs that it is connected to.
 An exchange monitors the time-slot zero and maintains frame synchronization on the PCM.
 If frame synchronization is lost or if an alarm is received on the PCM, the exchange should take the PCM line out of use and not offer any new calls to that PCM.
 The exchange may also need to release existing calls upon the alarm.
-The exchange may need to tell the neighbor (on the other end to the PCM) using the out-of-band SS7 signaling to block new calls to that failed PCM.
+An exchange may need to release calls from a particular PCM on operator command.
+The exchange may need to tell the neighbor (on the other end to the PCM) using the out-of-band SS7 signaling to block new calls to a particular (possibly failed) PCM.